Sorted the paperwork? Practise the interview at Opaige

 How to Become an Immigration Consultant in 2026 (No Law Degree Required)

 Immigration is a $52B+ global industry.
-The barrier to entry is lower than you think — and the margin is better than most side businesses you'll find.
+The barrier to entry is lower than you think — and the margin is better than most side businesses you'll consider.

 $52B+